aclement/spring-boot-graal-feature/README.md

 ```

 Sample app now runs successfully compiled with graal.
 The sample app is an annotation based webflux app:

-(This is on a locally built graal, commit #818cccb852ec - will test with final release...)
+(Mostly tested on a locally built graal, commit #818cccb852ec - but early testing indicates works on the graal final release)

 ```
 cd samples/demo